datarobot/datarobot-user-models/custom_model_runner/README.md

 ## About
-The DataRobot Model Runner (DRUM) is a tool that allows you to work locally with Python, R, and Java custom models.
+The DataRobot Model Runner (DRUM) is a tool to create, test and deploy ML models written in Python, R, or Java.
-It can be used to verify that a custom model can run and make predictions before it is uploaded to DataRobot.
-However, this testing is only for development purposes.
-DataRobot recommends that any model you wish to deploy should also be tested in the Custom Model Workshop.
+It can be used for model development, verification, performance testing, etc. Finally it can be used as a prediction server for your model.

 DRUM can also:
 - run performance and memory usage testing for models.